Ecological Art or “Eco Art”

 Some environmental art:

-• raises awareness about nature and its processes, and/or about environmental problems we face
+- raises awareness about nature and its processes, and/or about environmental

 to translate ideas.